Snowflake-Labs/terraform-provider-snowflake/docs/resources/function.md

 - `arguments` (Block List) List of the arguments for the function (see [below for nested schema](#nestedblock--arguments))
 - `comment` (String) Specifies a comment for the function.
-- `handler` (String) the handler method for Java and python function.
+- `handler` (String) The handler method for Java / Python function.
-- `imports` (List of String) jar files to import for Java function or for importing python files.
+- `imports` (List of String) Imports for Java / Python functions.
+For Java this a list of jar files, for Python this is a list of Python files.
 - `language` (String) The language of the statement
 - `null_input_behavior` (String) Specifies the behavior of the function when called with null inputs.
-- `packages` (List of String) For java the value should be of the form package_name:version_number, where package_name is snowflake_domain:package and for python use it as packages = ('numpy','pandas','xgboost==1.5.0').
+- `packages` (List of String) List of package imports to use for Java / Python functions.
+For Java, package imports should be of the form: package_name:version_number, where package_name is snowflake_domain:package.
+For Python use it should be: ('numpy','pandas','xgboost==1.5.0').
 - `return_behavior` (String) Specifies the behavior of the function when returning results
-- `runtime_version` (String) runtime version for python.
+- `runtime_version` (String) Required for Python functions.
+Specifies Python runtime version.
-- `target_path` (String) the target path for compiled jar file for Java function or the python file for python function.
+- `target_path` (String) The target path for the Java / Python functions.
+For Java, it is the path of compiled jar files and for the Python it is the path of the Python files.
 - `warehouse` (String) The warehouse in which to create the function.
 Only for Python language.

 ### Read-Only